dawncronin/Blue-Square-Frontend/README.md

 ## Back-end

 The back-end was created with a boiler-plate rails application with a postgres database.
 The backend provides an API for the front end with information about users, resorts, and reviews.
-IT also handles user authorization, and serialized responses.
+It also handles user authorization, and serialized responses.

 Back-end: https://github.com/dawncronin/Blue-Square-Backend